 As there is no deep market in high-quality corporate bonds in the Philippines, the discount rate is determined by reference to market yields at the reporting date based on government bonds with currency and term similar to the estimated term of the retirement benefit obligations.
-For government securities, the yields are computed and published by the Philippine Dealing and Exchange Corporation ("PDEx"), a recognized calculation agent by the Bankers Association of the Philippines and the Bangko Sentral ng Pilipinas.
-The coupon-bearing instruments from PDEx are converted to zero-coupon rates by adjusting the duration of the instruments.
+This is based on single-weighted present value approach using bootstrapped-derived zero rates from Bloomberg Evaluated (BVAL) index.